 Actually an ornate brick-and-concrete retaining wall, Wilcox Wall has three double staircases, Gothic arches and Art Deco streetlights.
 Walking up and down this Byzantine beauty may make you feel like you’ve walked into a M.C.
 Escher print.

-Pair with: Bring your camera, Wilcox Wall is very photogenic — and the views of Elliot Bay from Marshall Park aren’t bad either.
+Pair with: Snap some photos as Wilcox Wall is very photogenic — and the views of Elliot Bay from Marshall Park aren’t bad either.
 Bring a picnic and enjoy the lovely, fairy-tale splendor of nearby Parsons Gardens (650 W. Highland Dr.).

 2. Howe Street and Blaine Street Stairs, Capitol Hill-Eastlake (Seattle)